PDF program

 Optimal use of lipid-lowering therapy in patients with atherosclerotic cardiovascular disease according to current practice guidelines

-Richard Češka (Czech Republic)
+Richard Češka (Czechia)

 16:05–16:25